Anzar-Ahmed/SOC-Lab-Portfolio/01-Phishing-Analysis/01-Email-Header-Analysis/02-Email-Content-Analysi /README.md

 ---

 ### 🎯 Objective
-To inspect and break down the visual layer, copywriting, grammatical structure, and social engineering triggers of suspicious emails.
-This analysis focuses on identifying deceptive elements that target end-users, bypassing baseline technical controls through behavioral manipulation.
+To inspect and break down the visual layer, text formatting, and social engineering tricks used in suspicious emails.
+This analysis helps identify how attackers try to trick users into giving up sensitive data by manipulating their behavior.

 ### 🧰 Analysis Methodology
-* **Visual Triage:** Inspecting brand logos, word layout, and alignment anomalies.
+* **Visual Inspection:** Checking logos, text layout, and branding mistakes.
-* **Psychological Lure Mapping:** Isolating urgency, fear, or authority tactics used to force user action.
+* **Psychological Lures:** Finding scare tactics like urgency or account suspension threats.
-* **Syntax & Grammar Auditing:** Identifying irregular punctuation, grammatical slips, and AI-generated text patterns.
+* **Grammar & Spelling Auditing:** Spotting broken sentences, wrong punctuation, and AI-generated text patterns.

 ---